|Intl. Notebook||Mar 24 2013|

 One of Pulp Intl.’s sharp-eyed readers sent us a link yesterday to a collection of early twentieth century mugshots compiled by Australia-based Historic Houses Trust.
 The photos are glass plate negatives from New South Wales police stations and were mostly taken between 1920 and 1930.
 Above you see a typical mugshot, this one of Eugenia Falleni, who was arrested in Sydney in 1920.
 Her crime is detailed as follows: When Harry Leon Crawford, hotel cleaner of Stanmore, was arrested and charged with wife murder he was revealed to be in fact Eugenia Falleni, a woman and mother, who had been passing as a man since 1899.
 In 1914, as Harry Crawford, Falleni had married the widow Annie Birkett.
 Three years later, shortly after she announced to a relative that she had found out “something amazing about Harry,” Birkett disappeared.
 Crawford told neighbors that she had run off with a plumber.
 In 1919 Birkett’s young son, who had remained in Crawford’s custody, told an aunt of attempts made on his life by his drunken stepfather.
 The aunt contacted police.
 A charred body which had been found in Lane Cove in 1917 was belatedly identified as Birkett’s.
 Crawford’s astonished second wife, when finally convinced of Falleni’s true gender remarked, “I always wondered why he was so painfully shy...”

 More examples with descriptions of the perpetrators’ crimes appear below.
 You’ll notice the compositions are often quite nice.
 That’s partly because of the glass plate photography, but also because the subjects were allowed to compose themselves however they pleased.
-To see more go to the Historic Houses Trust website.
+There's more at the Sydney Living Museums website.
 Because it isn’t very user-friendly, we’ve linked you past the home page and directly to the mugshot archive, but the rest of the site is worth visiting as well.

 Vera Purcell, 7 September 1926, aged 25, stole a large quantity of clothing from a house in Darlinghurst and was sentenced to six months hard labor at the State Reformatory for Women at Long Bay.